Further information

 Judith Safford, an accomplished professional with a remarkable journey in the fields of economics, finance, and healthcare.
 She earned her PhD in Economics and Finance with magna cum laude honors from Albert-Ludwigs-University Freiburg/DE.
 With her diploma in NGO-Management from «Verbandsmanagement Institut» (VMI) University Freiburg/CH, Judith combined her expertise with a passion for nonprofit management.
 From January 2017 to December 2019, she served as the Director of the Institute of Rheumatology Research in Lausanne.
 Subsequently, from April 2020 to April 2022, Judith led the ESTHER Switzerland program at the University of Bern.
 Dr. Safford is a enthusiastic SCIANA Fellow since May 2019 and, since May 2021, she is the President and Co-Founder of the RheumaCura foundation.
 In December 2021, she also assumed the role of Executive Director at the Swiss Clinical Quality Management (SCQM) Foundation.
 Today, Judith Safford works additionally as an independent consultant, focusing on patient advocacy and public healthcare delivery.
 Her journey is an inspiring testament to her commitment to improving healthcare and society.

-Judith Safford is lecturer in the short course From Clinical Problem to Research Question and Modern Study Concepts / CAS ETH in Digital Clinical Trials.
+Judith Safford is lecturer in the short course The Power of Study Design / CAS ETH in Digital Clinical Trials.

-Dietmar Schaffarczyk is a Senior Manager Regulatory Affairs International (Univ.
+Dietmar Schaffarczyk is Regulatory Expert at the Department of Health Sciences and Technology at ETH Zurich.
+He is Senior Manager Regulatory Affairs International (Univ.
 Lübeck).
 In addition he is a Dipl.
 Lead Auditor Medical Devices (SAQ / EOQ) and Lead Technical Assessor IVD / MD / PPE.
 He also works as Dipl.
-Lead Auditor QMS Medtech, Medical Writer (EMWA) and Clinical Investigator (ConsaMED)
+Lead Auditor QMS Medtech, Medical Writer (EMWA) and Clinical Investigator (ConsaMED).

 Ivo Schauwecker